 There are three reasons for adding a cube to your solution:

 - Performance: – Cube’s structure and pre and post aggregation allow it to provide very fast responses to queries that would have required reading, grouping and summarizing millions of rows of relational star schema data.
-The drilling, slicing and dicing that an analyst perform for exploring the data would be immediate using a cube and could have took long pauses when using a relational data source.
+The drilling, slicing and dicing that an analyst performs for exploring the data would be immediate using a cube and could have taken long pauses when using a relational data source.

 You Might Need a Cube If…